Discover art and science in a myriad of spherical reflections.

 Round holiday ornaments with mirror-reflective surfaces of any color, with hooks and collars removed (Note: use gloves when handling glass ornaments)

-A box with sides higher than the diameter of the ornaments
+Box with sides higher than the diameter of the ornaments

-A sheet of Styrofoam the size of the box or larger
+Sheet of Styrofoam the size of the box or larger

 Black construction paper or flat black latex paint (oil-based paint is not recommended because it will dissolve the Styrofoam), enough to cover the bottom of the box